MariBleicken/MariBleicken/README.md

 Data Analyst .
 Data Steward .
 Business Analyst
 ----------------------------------------------

-Highly analytical and process-oriented with 10 years of experience in the energy industry, more recently working as Inventory Data steward/ Data analyst / MDM in a data migration project for one of the largest port operating companies.
-Proven ability to analyze, design and optimize business processes with hands-on experience implementing change, increasing user adoption, and driving best practice.
-An individual motivated to understand complex problems ranging over multiple teams, bringing forward solutions, and accomplishing those projects.

 *   🌍  I'm based in Massachusetts
 *   🧠  I'm learning Python & R for Data Analysis